jfallmann/diffTF_Fork/README.md

 --------
 *Please cite the following article if you use diffTF in your research*:

 Ivan Berest*, Christian Arnold*, Armando Reyes-Palomares, Giovanni Palla, Kasper Dindler Rassmussen, Kristian Helin & Judith B. Zaugg.
 Quantification of differential transcription factor activity and multiomic-based classification into activators and repressors: diffTF.
-2018. *Molecular Systems Biology*. in review.
+2018. in review.